AWS What Is It? Business Guide to Its Services, Costs and Benefits

 Jeff Barr, an early AWS employee, attributes the idea that would evolve into the first Elastic Compute Cloud (EC2), Simple Storage Service (S3), and Relational Database Service (RDS) to Allan Vermeulen, Andy Jassy, Jeff Bezos himself, and a few others.

-According to Jassy, the idea resulted from several brainstorming sessions over a single week, with “ten of the best technology minds and ten of the best product management minds” of the company.
+According to Jassy, the idea resulted from several brainstorming sessions over a single week.
+“Ten of the best technology minds and ten of the best product management minds” of the company were involved.

 What Is Amazon AWS Used For?